nielsmeijel/ProjectPortfolio/RecipeScraper/ReadMe.md

 ### Usage

 The script can easily be used in an ETL process.
 The script can be scheduled to run daily and the output can be stored in a database.
-Personally i parsed the output to csv files and stored them in a folder locally.
-I have
+Personally i parsed the output to json files and stored them in a folder locally once per two weeks using a chronjob.

 ### Limitations
-The script is dependent on the css and html structure of the website.
+- The script is dependent on the css and html structure of the website.
 If the website changes the script will not work.

-The script only scrapes epicurious.com.
+- The script only scrapes epicurious.com.